 Our ultimate goal is to be the global leader fighting Lung Cancer and the largest source of non-profit funding dedicated to turning Lung Cancer into a manageable, chronic disease and ultimately, a curable disease.

 Our mission is urgent.
 We are in a hurry to increase the Lung Cancer patient survival rate, stagnant and inexcusably low (15.5%) for too long due to the stigma of Lung Cancer as a smoker’s disease.
-FACT: 80% of newly diagnosed patients either quit smoking decades ago or never smoked.
+FACT: Nearly 80% of newly diagnosed patients either quit smoking decades ago or never smoked.

 Our mission to extend and enhance the lives of patients and families affected by Lung Cancer requires raising funds for research and awareness that Lung Cancer is the world’s number one cancer killer.